StatProofBook/StatProofBook.github.io/P/mlr-wls.md

 W V W^\mathrm{T} = I_n \; .
 $$

-Since $V$ is a covariance matrix and thus symmetric, $W$ is also symmetric and can be expressed the matrix square root of the inverse of $V$:
+Since $V$ is a covariance matrix and thus symmetric, $W$ is also symmetric and can be expressed as the matrix square root of the inverse of $V$:

 $$ \label{eq:W-V}
 W W = V^{-1} \quad \Leftrightarrow \quad W = V^{-1/2} \; .